 Braeburn Apple Tree

-One of our favorites, this unique, New Zealand variety, Braeburn Apple Tree bears large, high quality, crisp and juicy fruit with deliciously tangy flesh.
-This is the variety we look for when we have to buy apples in the supermarket.
+The Braeburn Apple Tree is one of our favorites.
+This unique New Zealand variety bears large, crisp, and juicy fruit with a deliciously tangy flesh.
+Look for this variety when shopping apples in the supermarket.
 Braeburn ripens in mid-October and can be stored until spring.

 Latin Name: Malus domestica